 -John Hibbs, N.D.

-As with other self-care practices, the benefits of gentle inversion extend well beyond the physical and are woven into the fabric of our overall well-being.
+The benefits of gentle inversion as a practice, extend well beyond the physical and weave into the fabric of our overall well-being.

-The experience can bring a sense of balance to our lives, ease the transition from work to relaxation - from office to mama mode, plugged to unplugged, and connect our minds to our bodies so we’re more centered, grounded, and in touch with our inner self.
+The experience can bring a sense of balance to our lives, ease the transition from work to relaxation, from office to home mode, plugged to unplugged, and connect our minds to our bodies so we’re more centered, grounded, and in touch with our inner self.

 For now, try a makeshift approach - lay back on a carpeted floor, prop your legs up on a wall with your hips elevated on a firm pillow.
 It won’t be the ideal structural support or the straight body position we’ve described, but it’s a start, (and safer than the ironing board!).
 Outstretch your arms, close your eyes, and let go.
 Try it every day for 5 or so minutes and increase the time slowly to around 15 minutes a day or more depending upon your experience.
 Let us know how you do!

 We’re busily working on bringing our product to you soon!
-Stay tuned!*Artwork used with permission is Energy Transfer (Balance) by Ana Montiel @anamontiel
+Stay tuned by signing up for our Newsletter.*Artwork used with permission is Energy Transfer (Balance) by Ana Montiel @anamontiel